DPI-WE/writing-code-for-humans/content.md

   # transactions.each { |t| puts t.debug }
 end
 ```
-- Identify any code smells in the snippet and suggest improvements
+- Identify any code smells in the above snippet and suggest improvements
 - The method contains a commented-out line of code.
   - Correct.
 Commented-out code can lead to confusion and should be removed.
 - The comment explains a temporary fix but does not indicate when or why it should be replaced.